SwissDataScienceCenter/renku/docs/developer/setup.rst

 **Note:** The second port number in the ``ssh`` command above (i.e. ``8080``) should be the same as the port number you connected on your host machine to the kind cluster.
 If you use a different port number in the command when you create your kind cluster then make sure you use that port number here as well.
-Using a commond port on the host side like ``80`` is not reccommended because it can cause issues with the routing between Renku, the host and the kind cluster.
+Using a common port on the host side like ``80`` is not recommended because it can cause issues with the routing between Renku, the host and the kind cluster.

 Set up the gitlab client application